An extension of polar duality of toric varieties and its consequences in Mirror Symmetry: Weakly framed toric varieties and the work of Givental

 \begin{theorem} For every $d=1,\ldots,n$, set $\aa_d:=(\1_d,\0_{n+1-d})$ and consider the wftv $(\P^n,\aa_d)$.
 Then

-turns out to be the Newton polytope of the generic degree $d$ homogeneous polynomial in $\C[\x]$, whose zero-locus defines the generic hypersurface $Y_d\subset\P^n$.
+is the Newton polytope of the generic degree $d$ homogeneous polynomial in $\C[\x]$, whose zero-locus defines the generic hypersurface $Y_d\subset\P^n$.
 Moreover, $\XX_{\aa_d}$ is a non-complete toric variety and \begin{enumerate} \item an $f$-mirror partner of $Y_d$ is given by the hypersurface $Y^\vee_d$ of $\XX_{\aa_d}$ defined, up to a variables rescaling, as the zero-locus of